claytantor/claytantor.github.io/_hold/2016-09-10-working-with-deeplearning4j.md

     }
     {% endhighlight %}

+The shape & buffer concept is extremely flexible from a computer science and mathematics perspective but difficult and obtuse from an end user data model perspective.
 The result is a well formed version of the N dimensional representation in the form of a string, but no data model in the base implementation that represents it without writing custom transformations that paginate the buffer.
+One solution is to use Jackson.

     {% highlight java %}
+    /**
+     * Weekly typed N dimensional List.
+     */
-    public static List<List<Double>> makeRowsFromData(INDArray source, int precision) throws IOException {
+    public static List makeRowsFromNDArray(INDArray source, int precision) throws IOException {
         String serializedData = new NDArrayStrings(", ",precision).format(source);
-            List<List<Double>> rows = (List<List<Double>>)OBJECT_MAPPER.readValue(
+        List rows = (List)OBJECT_MAPPER.readValue(
                 serializedData.getBytes(),List.class);
         return rows;
     }
     {% endhighlight %}

-The problem with my approach is that its not flexible, in this specific implementation there is **only** support for the 2darray version.
-The shape & buffer concept is extremely flexible from a computer science and mathematics perspective but difficult and obtuse from an end user data model perspective.
+The problem with my approach is that its weakly typed, the user needs to know the depth of the dimensions to use it properly.
+Its also a little fat and slow.

 No utilities have been created by the skymind team to paginate the buffer recursively and create a simpler data model, and the closest thing is a jackson serializer that it is NOT recommend for pagination, even though writing a jackson de-serializer takes about on tenth the time.
 All you have to work with is the buffer and the shape.